pradeepbugga/Protein_Thermostability_ML/README.md

   expediting this otherwise time-consuming and laborious wet-lab process and predict thermal stability much like AlphaFold assists in structure prediction.

 ### 2. Project Overview
-  This project takes advantage of recently developed protein language models (PLMs), namely ESM-2, and integrates it with FireProt DB, a publicly available dataset of thermodynamic data.
+  This project takes advantage of recently developed protein language models (PLMs), namely ESM-2, and integrates it with FireProt DB (https://loschmidt.chemi.muni.cz/fireprotdb/), a publicly available dataset of thermodynamic data.
 More specifically, we build a machine learning model to predict thermal stability changes (∆∆G) from single-point mutations.
 The pipeline entails curated measurements from the FireProt database, ESM-2 protein embeddings, and leave-out-one-protein (LOPO) cross-validation.

   ESM protein language models inherently learn what amino acid sequences are evolutionarily preferred and are therefore well-suited for identifying destabilizing mutations.
 However, these models struggle with identifying engineered,